MurphyPone/murphypone.github.io/src/content/algorithm-notes.md

 - Constraint: cannot be in two places at one time

 - **Instance:** nonempty set $\{(s(i), f(i)), 1 \leq i \leq n\}$ of start and finish times of $n$ jobs
-- **Solution:** The largest subset of mutually compatibe jobs
+- **Solution:** The largest subset of mutually compatible jobs

 - Two jobs are **compatible** if they do not overlap
-- Problem models the situation where you havea resource, a set of fixed jobs, and you want to schedule as many jobs as possible
+- Problem models the situation where you have a resource, a set of fixed jobs, and you want to schedule as many jobs as possible
 - For any input set of jobs, the algorithm must provably compute the **largest** set of compatible jobs (measured by interval count, not cumulative interval length)

 ### Template for a Greedy Algorithm